rpompen/mkproj-demo/README.md

 ## Check for outdated dependencies

-Run `clj -Auberjar` from the project directory.
+Run `clj -Aoutdated` from the project directory.
 A table of suggested updates (to be put in deps.edn) might be shown.

 ## Study material